c-daly/apollo/docs/HERMES_SETUP.md

 ## 2. Configure a Provider

 Set the provider and credentials before launching Hermes.
 You can export them in your shell or place them in a `.env` file that your process manager loads.
+When pointing Hermes at OpenAI, the same `OPENAI_API_KEY` you already have in your environment can be forwarded via `HERMES_LLM_API_KEY`.

 ```bash
 export HERMES_LLM_PROVIDER=openai           # defaults to echo if omitted